sea-bass/turtlebot3_behavior_demos/README.md

 make demo-behavior TARGET_COLOR=green
 ```

-Note that the behavior tree viewer (`rqt_py_trees`) does not select topics automatically, so you should use the drop-down list to select the `autonomy_node/log/tree` topic to view the tree.
+Note that the behavior tree viewer (`rqt_py_trees`) does not select topics automatically.
+To view the tree, you should use the drop-down list to select the `/autonomy_node/log/tree` topic.

 After starting the commands above (plus doing some waiting and window rearranging), you should see the following.
 The labeled images will appear once the robot reaches a target location.